sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

-# For letter q, information about installed packages
+# For first letter q, information about installation packages

 <details>
 <summary>qbittorrent</summary>

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A Bittorrent Client
+Short desc    : A Bittorrent Client
 URL          : http://www.qbittorrent.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A Bittorrent client using rb_libtorrent and a Qt4 Graphical User Interface.
+Descript     : A Bittorrent client using rb_libtorrent and a Qt4 Graphical User Interface.
              : It aims to be as fast as possible and to provide multi-OS, unicode support.
 ```